 Patients may request a visit from a Partners In Healing volunteer through their physician, oncology social worker, nurse or any other staff at Hunterdon Regional Cancer Center.

-- and protect quality of life.
+- and improved quality of life

 Staying fit is especially important for patients undergoing cancer treatments and those who are recovering after treatment.
 Hunterdon Medical Center offers physical therapy and rehabilitation services at five convenient locations.
 Call to make or confirm an appointment.